ZibinSong/SYSEN-5300-HACKATHON---Tim-s-Left-Foot-/README.md

     - 7 Healthcare providers Per Wing (7 Healthcare Providers on duty)

 Furthermore, we also added a bias to the second data set.
-The following rules were implemented into the second data set in order to check the dashboards accuracy and detection:
+The following rules were implemented into the second data set in order to check our tool's accuracy and detection:
-- Employee（DSW002, MMW001 always late for random between 12-18 minutes)
+- Employees DSW002 and MMW001 are always late for random between 12-18 minutes
-- Severity level (Healthcare Providers who serve for severity 5 have higher chance to get late (6-12 minutes))
+- Severity level (Healthcare Providers who serve for severity 5 have higher chance to be late by 6-12 minutes)
-- Wing (Medical Ward (MW) usually recieves late (12-15 minutes) responses)
+- Wing (Medical Ward (MW) usually recieves late responses by 12-15 minutes)
-- Time of day (during 4:00PM to 6PM, all employee have higher chance to be late, up to max.
-15 minutes) due to peak times
+- Time of day (from 4:00PM to 6:00PM, all employees have a higher chance to be late, up to max of 15 minutes) due to peak times

 Furthermore, we added a maximum possible delay of 25 minutes.